 The term "equity release", when used in the UK financial services context, is given to a range of products aimed at older consumers who need or want to release value from assets (equity) tied up in the value of their homes.

 There are two types of equity release products: lifetime mortgages and home reversions.
 This fact file explains how the schemes work and provides examples to illustrate typical features.

 There is a range of providers active in the UK, which can be split into three basic types: mortgage lenders, insurance companies and specialist firms.
-However, compared to, say, the residential mortgage market, the number of firms involved is small and the number of providers has declined since 2008.
+However, compared to, say, the residential mortgage market, the number of firms involved is small.
 This is due to funding issues and the long-term nature of achieving a return on investment in equity release.
 The trade body Equity Release Council plays an important role in the sector.